NVIDIA/OptiX_Apps/README.md

 ## User Interaction inside the examples

 * Left Mouse Button + Drag = Orbit (around center of interest)
-* Middle Mouse Button + Drag = Pan (The mouse ratio field in the GUI defines how many pixels is one unit.)
+* Middle Mouse Button + Drag = Pan (The mouse ratio field in the GUI defines how many pixels is one unit).
 * Right Mouse Button + Drag = Dolly (nearest distance limited to center of interest)
 * Mouse Wheel = Zoom (1 - 179 degrees field of view possible)
 * SPACE  = Toggle GUI display on/off

 Additionally in all non-*intro* examples:
 * S = If the example uses a system description file, this saves the current system description settings into a new file (e.g. to save camera positions)
 * P = Saves the current tone mapped output buffer to a new PNG file.
 (Destination folder must exist!
-Check the `prefixScreenshot` option inside the *system* text files.)
+Check the `prefixScreenshot` option inside the *system* text files).
 * H = Saves the current linear output buffer to a new HDR file.

 # Building